Stories of building community connections from Kepplegate Care Services

-Keeplegate care home has been working hard to connect residents to their local communities.
+Kepplegate Care Home has been working hard to connect themselves to their local communities.
 Their story helps us all to think about what’s possible when asking our local communities for support in enhancing quality of life for older people living in care homes.

-These stories from Kepplegate help us all to think more deeply how we might harness the goodwill of our communities.
+These stories from Kepplegate help us all to think more deeply about how we might harness the goodwill of our communities.
 What would happen if we interacted more?
-Who, from the community would you see more often and what would they be doing?
+Who from the community would you see more often and what would they be doing?

 My Home Life extends its thanks to the Kepplegate family for sharing their stories of best practice with us.